Skip to main navigation

 • 15 days (if you are completing a period of 30 days)

 A day is a minimum of 7 hours.
 The 30 or 60 days do not need to be continuous.
-However, you must have completed them the 12 months before you submit your application.
+However, you must have completed them 12 months before you submit your application.

 Keeping a record of private study